-Questions may be submitted to Caroline Newton, Dean's Office.
+Questions may be submitted to Caroline Newton, Director of Administration, Office of the Dean.

 MacKenzie Wasson (MArch I ’20).
 His project, Building Biras: A Hurricane Adapted Caribbean Resort, pairs a disruptive business model with unconventional architecture yielding new realms of opportunity for locals, investors, and resort guests in the British Virgin Islands.